✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Per-post send log

 Each post that triggers a push leaves metadata in WordPress.
-SleekView surfaces it as a column so you can audit which posts pushed.
+SleekView surfaces it as columns so you can audit which posts pushed, when, and to how many subscribers.

 Failure triage

-Filter for failed or skipped sends and see the reason inline — no need to open the OneSignal dashboard.
+Filter for failed or skipped sends and see the reason inline — no need to open the OneSignal dashboard to figure out why a particular post didn't push.

 Editorial slicing

-Combine push status with author or category to see which editors' posts get pushed vs skipped.
+Combine push status with author or category to see which editors' posts get pushed vs skipped, surfacing workflow gaps that would otherwise stay invisible for weeks.

 Audience